cytopia/devilbox/docs/Configure.md

 1. When you remove it completely, it will listen on all interfaces.
 2. When you use specific address, you must add a **`:`** at the end.

+You can for example change it to `0.0.0.0:` or make it empty in order to listen on all interfaces.
+This enables it for other people inside your network to access the devilbox.
+Or you can even install the devilbox on a different computer and access it remotely.

 ## 3. Project settings